 It is the responsibility of the student to exercise initiative in identifying and obtaining support services.
 The student must arrange to have all documentation of his/her disability forwarded to Student Support Services Coordinator.
-The student must register for disability services at MyUM>Student Success>Disability Support Services and also make an appointment with the coordinator following registration to discuss possible accommodations.
+The student must register for disability services at www.umobile.edu/disabilityservices and also make an appointment with the coordinator following registration to discuss possible accommodations.
 The student should arrange to meet with the Student Support Services Coordinator after the first week of classes to determine any changes to accommodations.
 Students will receive email information of accommodations to be discussed with course instructors (within 48 hours of request once official documentation has been received and approved).